Quote-Me/Quote-Me.Backend/README.md

 # Quote-Me.Backend
 A backend for the simplest to use motivator app.
-Written in golang and serverless framework.
+Written in golang and gin framework.

 # Architecture